simonjellvert/goal-diggers/docs/README.md

 The website has been tested several times on W3 Validator during the development with good result along the way.
+Testing has been done using different platforms devtools by myself and general manager and marketing director of the team to get second opinions.

 All features works as I want them to on different plattforms.

 The **navbar** is decreasing evenly when decreasing the screensize.
 The menu moves down below the logotype on small screens.
 The hover and active effekt on the menu is tested on multipal computers.
+When testing this on different plattform  I dicovered some bugs  with the background color not covering the whole upper area, specially on the iPhone.
+I also discovered that the logo and menu didn't look so good when it wasn't centered and it sometimes divided the menu into two columns which was not good looking.
+So when I centered the logo and menu the issue was fixed and I haven't experinced it again since.

-The **footer** is positioned relative at the bottom of the page and works well across all pages of the website and on dirferent plattforms.
+The **footer** is positioned relative at the bottom of the page and works well across all pages of the website and on different plattforms.
 Testing has been done several times to get in the right spot relative to the other content on each page.

 The content of **Home**, **Partners** and **Contact** page is divided into sections using flexbox and was tricky to make it look good and behave the way I wanted when decreasing the screen size.
-Testing have been done using DevTools to find the right properties and values.
+Testing have been done using DevTools and the platforms I have access to to find the right properties and values.

+Since I've learned a lot more about using flex since this code was written I would have done the coding differently today.
+Since thoose methods where not included in the LMS I choose not to use it in this stage. when I get access to the code again after resubmitting and assessment I'm going to make thoose changes.to make it easier for ather developers and myself to read and change to code.

 ### **Validator Testing**